-Actions/Tasks Person(s) Responsible Cost and Funding Source Means to assess improvement Timeline activities, lessons, and assemblies throughout the year.
-1) CAT time will be adjusted so twice a week students focus on academics (Tuesday and Thursday) and twice a week students focus on Principal and Asst Principal Teachers Counselors School Staff Students \$3500 (10 hrs for Cougar Camp) Source: AB 86 District Funds Participatio n in student activities Data on number of clubs and extra- curricular activities offered for students Survey on student Ongoing
+Actions/Tasks Person(s) Responsible Cost and Funding Source Means to assess improvement Timeline Continue current programs and implement additional programs to increase student well-being and connectedness with one another and staff.
+A. Administrators and counselors work with ASB to plan student activities, lessons, and assemblies throughout the year.
+1. 1) CAT time will be adjusted so twice a week students focus on academics (Tuesday and Thursday) and twice a week students focus Social Emotional Learning and student activities (Advisory Wednesday and ASB activities on Friday).
+2) Plan student activities to occur during CAT time, before school, at lunch, and after school including weekly lunch time activities, Cougar Camp, Welcome Week, Red Ribbon Week, Act of Kindness Week, Sp Week, Wellness Week, Fall and Spring Festivals, class competitions.
+Students \$3500 (10 hrs for Cougar Camp) Source: AB 86 District Funds Participation in in student activities Data on number of clubs and extracurricular activities offered for students Survey on student Ongoing

-3) Offer a variety of student-led clubs including academic, social, student interest, and creative type clubs. participation in clubs a.
-Students and teachers establish clubs through ASB application and plan meeting time and location for clubs throughout the year.
-Participation in clubs b.
+3) Offer a variety of student-led clubs including academic, social, student interest, and creative type clubs. a.
+Students and teachers establish clubs through ASB application and plan meeting time and location for clubs throughout the year. b.
 Hold Club Day to encourage students to get involved in at least one activity on campus.
-Hold a second club day later in the year to CHKS & encourage student participation.
-CoVitality 4) Administrators, counselors, teachers, PE teachers and ASB advisor Survey collaborate to conduct assemblies or class lessons based on student Survey needs and safety such as Bully Prevention, Anti-drug & alcohol, Cybersafety, Career Fair and planning for the future.
-Parent B. Increase student connectedness to staff and school through climate Strategically planned meetings, check ins and activities throughout the survey Teal.
-Note.
-During distance learning this will be a locus on wearlesdays.
-1) Utilize CAT time to allow for teachers and staff to check in on students, especially those who need support academically or social/emotionally.
+Hold a second club day later in the year to encourage student participation.
+4) Administrators, counselors, teachers, PE teachers and ASB advisor collaborate to conduct assemblies or class lessons based on student needs and safety such as Bully Prevention, Anti-drug & alcohol, Cybersafety, Career Fair and planning for the future. participation in clubs Participatio n in tutoring CHKS & CoVitality Survey Staff climate survey Parent B. Increase student connectedness to staff and school through strategically planned meetings, check ins and activities throughout the Year.
+Note: During distance learning this will be a focus on Wednesdays.
+1) Utilize CAT time to allow for teachers and staff to check in on students. climate survey • D/F lists especially those who need support academically or social/emotionally.
 Encourage teachers to make personal connections with students during CAT time and other school related activities.
 2) Counselors meet individually with students who are at risk for feeling less connected to school such as students on the D/F list, students whose parents do not have a college degree, and others who have generated concerns from teachers, parents or other students.
 3) Continue the Student Stand Out recognition system which recognizes and rewards students for going above and beyond in areas such as academics, emotional support, community service, extra-curricular activities, etc. Use ASB Cougar Pride Cards and quarterly recognition party as one means of recognition.
 4) Communicate with Boys & Girls Club on student activities after school which our students are involved in to foster a collaborative environment for student participation.
 5) Provide voluntary tutoring before and after school for students to support student success in classes with support from teachers and high school peer volunteers.
 C. Wellness Committee meets monthly to plan health and wellness, social-emotional, and connectedness activities for all school community.
-1) Expand the current Wellness Committee to include school staff, parents, and students who will discuss and implement activities to increase student and staff wellness, including student-student, student- staff, staff-staff, and school-community connectedness.
+1) Expand the current Wellness Committee to include school staff, parents, and students who will discuss and implement activities to increase student and staff wellness, including student-student, student-staff, staff-staff, and school-community connectedness.
 D. Implement student wellness education into yearly plan.